A new student information system (SIS) assessment, selection, and implementation project is currently in progress at Mitchell Hamline.

-While the project originated from the desire to replace Agresso, our student information system, implementing a new ERP and SIS has the following benefits for the school’s academic and business operations:
+The project originated from the desire to replace Agresso, our student information system. , implementing a new student information system has the following benefits for the school’s academic and business operations:

 Data-informed decision making